bitcraze/bitcraze-website/src/development/development-overview.md

 [Github](https://github.com/bitcraze) – all the source code, for software and hardware.
 Contribute and share your work with the community.

-[Getting started with development](/tutorials/getting-started-with-development/) – a step by step guide to set up your development environment, build your first custom firmware and download it to the copter.
+{% id_link getting-started-development %} – a step by step guide to set up your development environment, build your first custom firmware and download it to the copter.

 ## What can you develop?